APEX GOLD WILDLIFE SAFARIS

 What type of payments are expectable?

 The South African currency is the Rand.
 It is divided into cents.
 All major credit cards are usable, including American Express, MasterCard and Visa.
 There are Bureau de Change in all airports and major centers.
-Apex Gold accepts cash, credit cards (preferably VISA) and bank drafts as payment.
+Apex Gold accepts cash US $, credit cards (4% transaction fee applies) Venmo and Zelle.
 Please keep in mind that final payments have to be made before your departure back home.
 Remember that the South African Rand is a fairly volatile currency, and the exchange rate tends to change on a daily basis.

 Internet and electricity